Model No. SLICE-QT and SLICE-QTC

 In general, the status displayed in an editable field is the current status (not the result of touching the button).
 Touch the field to select a new value/status.
 For instance, in figure 6 all of the channels are in stand by.
 Touching the OFF button to initiate servo control over a plant will change this button to read ON (figure 17).

 On the left edge of the screen is the Control Bar.
 At any given time, these buttons will have the following effect.

 Returns to previous screen.
 Changes will be lost if not accepted before using the Back button.

 Locks out further modification of parameters.
 Touch to lock or unlock parameter entry.
 It is still possible to engage the temperature control loops when system is locked, but it is not possible to change the set point temperature or loop parameters, etc.

 system control settings (brightness, volume, etc.).Enters screen for

 In order to afford maximum resolution, the least significant digit will not necessarily change to precisely your target value and will be coerced to the nearest acceptable value, which is limited by the digitization scheme for the set point.
 For instance, you may select a set point temperature of 17.000°C, but the closest allowed digitized value may be 16.999°C.

 In most instances, there are two methods for entering parameter values: the physical rotary knobs on the front panel and the pop-up keypad on the touch screen.
 When using the knobs to change the value of a parameter, changes take effect immediately.
 When using the keypad, changes do not take effect until the enter key is depressed.

 If you touch an editable field for a brief moment, a cursor will appear under one of the digits of the parameter value.
 By turning the right knob, it is possible to increase (cw) or decrease (ccw) the value of the underlined digit.
-Turning the left knob will change which digit is editable (cw to move to the left and ccw to move to the right).
+Turning the left knob will change which digit is editable (cw to move to the right and ccw to move to the left).

 The action initiated by each button is described below.